AddieX/ageandgender-checker/README.md

-# a first program i used fuctions innet
+# a first program i used functions innet